YugalKithany/yugalkithany/README.md

 ###

 I graduated from the University of Illinois at Urbana-Champaign with a B.S. in Computer Engineering in December of 2024.
 I am currently pursing a Masters Degree there as well.
-Currently looking for internships related to my interests in Software (Embedded, Systems, Computer Vision, Robotics and Autonomous Systems) and Hardware Engineering (CPU/GPU, Microarchitectures).
+Interested in Software (Embedded, Systems, Computer Vision, Robotics and Autonomous Systems) and Hardware (CPU/GPU, Microarchitectures) Engineering.

 ###